 When you submit your forms/documents we also need you to pay the appropriate Registration Service Fees.
 The Marriage fees depend on the type and location of your ceremony.
 We accept payment by card, cheque (payable to CnES) or using Online Payments.
 Please contact the registrar to confirm your fees as these may include an amount for registrar’s travel.

 The earliest you can submit the forms is three months before your wedding day – we recommend you do this at least six to eight weeks before the date of the ceremony.
 However if you are not British or an EEA national we recommend you aim to give three months’ notice.
 The absolute minimum notice is 29 days, but we do not recommend giving less than six weeks’ notice.
 You can submit the forms by post – please remember to send all accompanying documents and fees.

-The addresses of our offices are on our Contact page.
+The addresses of our offices are on our Contact Information page.

 Once we have processed your paperwork and are happy that there are no legal reasons the marriage cannot go ahead we produce a Marriage Schedule.
 This is a legal requirement for all marriages in Scotland and needs to be signed at your wedding ceremony.
 For civil ceremonies the registrar will bring this - for religious or belief ceremonies one or both of you will need to attend the registrar’s office during the week of your wedding to collect it.

 To book a ceremony in a registrar’s office, contact your selected office directly to check available dates.
 To be married outwith the registrar’s office please contact the office nearest to your chosen location.
 In Stornoway, Harris, Balivanich and Barra our staff are on hand to help make your day special.
 We give you the option to individually tailor and personalise your own ceremony.

 If you are being married by a religious celebrant or other belief system celebrant, paperwork is still submitted to the registrar six to eight weeks before the date of the wedding.
 Details of Registration Service Fees